Sea Cut (Scalby Beck): History

 During the Ice Age, the water flowed to the sea along the course of the Sea Cut before glacial mud build up caused what is now the Derwent river to change course and lead to it flowing westwards away from the North Sea.

 The Sea Cut (or New Cut) was opened on 3 September 1804 and extended to 3 mi with a width of 30 ft and a drop of 135 ft.
 Ten weirs were built along its length to control the energy of the floodwaters with the weir head at Everley controlling the flow of the Sea Cut by use of a sluice gate allowing floodwater over the weir when the Derwent is in spate, but maintaining the flow of water in the Derwent when dryer conditions prevail.
-The sluice gate at Everely is designed specifically to not allow floodwater to enter the Derwent.
+The sluice gate at Everley is designed specifically to not allow floodwater to enter the Derwent.
 Instead the majority of the floodwater is diverted down the Sea Cut.

 Local businessmen, entrepreneurs and farmers all gathered together to make the scheme viable as it would also provide additional land for agriculture.
 A new bridge was built for Mowthorp Road as part of the scheme (which is now Grade II listed) with the other crossing points in Scalby having had many bridges throughout human history, although they were all replaced in the latter part of the 19th or the early part of the 20th century (Newby Bridge was washed away in a flood in August 1890.
 Whitby Road Bridge (the A165 road) was rebuilt in 1906).

 The beck's outfall into the North Sea was further south than where it is now.
 Adjacent to the Sea Life Centre at Scarborough was a coastal island known as Monkey Island.
 This was large enough to play cricket and football on top of it and the Sea Cut used to run between the coast and Monkey Island and enter the sea further south on the coast towards Peasholm.
 Monkey Island was lost to coastal erosion and the remains were finally removed in 1961 after its location became part of what is now the Scarborough Sea Life Centre.